Dana Lepofsky

 Research

 Dana’s brand of archaeology involves working with and learning from Indigenous communities of the Pacific Northwest to document how their past interactions with their lands and seas are recorded in memory, language, and the ecological, paleoecological, and archaeological records.
 Her teams seek to educate broadly about these interactions and to apply this knowledge to current social-ecological issues.
-Her current work largely centres around cultural keystone species and ecosystems (Pacific herring http://www.pacificherring.org and clams http://www.clamgarden.com) and cultural keystone places (Húy̓at www.hauyat.ca and Laxgalts’ap).
-She is also enthusiastic about bringing together settler and Indigenous populations to promote Indigenous heritage conservation (www.lasquetiarc.ca).
+Her current work largely centres around cultural keystone species and ecosystems (Pacific herring www.pacificherring.org and clams www.clamgarden.com) and cultural keystone places (Húy̓at www.hauyat.ca and Laxgalts’ap).
+She is also committed to bringing together settler and Indigenous populations to promote Indigenous heritage conservation and respect (www.sfu.ca/rem/lasqueti.html).

 At the landscape level, I am so fortunate to work with the Heiltsuk and Gitga’ata First Nations in two of their cultural keystone places (CKP): Húy̓at and Laxgalts’ap, respectively.
 Elders in both communities grew up in Húy̓at and Laxgalts’ap and remember speaking their language, gathering foods in the traditional way, and living the ways of their traditions.
 Both CKP are imbued with history and meaning as reflected in the oral traditions, memories, rock art, place names, archaeological sites (e.g., culturally modified trees, clam gardens and fish traps, intertidal root gardens, berry gardens, and historic and more ancient settlements).
-With Dr. Nancy Turner (University of Victoria), Jennifer Carpenter (Heiltsuk First Nation), and Spencer Greening (Gitga’ata First Nation and SFU), we are documenting the eco-cultural history of these places as represented in peoples’ stories, songs, language, place names, and in the ethnoecological and archaeological records.
-PhD student Julia Jackley is conducting archaeological and ethnoecological work in Huyat; PhD student, Spencer Greening is studying the connections among his people, place, and language at Laxgalts’ap; post-doctoral fellow Dr. Bryn Letham is documenting the complex sea level history of Laxgalts’ap as well as the early Holocene archaeological component of the watershed.
+With Dr. Nancy Turner (University of Victoria), Jennifer Carpenter (Heiltsuk First Nation), and Spencer Greening (Gitga’ata First Nation and University of Victoria), we are documenting the eco-cultural history of these places as represented in peoples’ stories, songs, language, place names, and in the ethnoecological and archaeological records.
+Much of the work in Hauyat was conducted by former PhD student Julia Jackley.
+In Laxgalts’ap, former PhD student Dr. Spencer Greening explored the connections among his people, place, and language, while former post-doctoral fellow Dr. Bryn Letham documented the complex sea level history of Laxgalts’ap as well as the early Holocene archaeological component of the watershed.

 Our goal in these landscape level projects, like with the CKP projects, is to bring together multiple voices to tell about the importance of these places.
-To this end, Mark Wunsch of Greencoast Media (https://greencoastmedia.ca/ ) and I produced an interactive website about Húy̓at “Húy̓at: Our Voices our Land” www.hauyat.ca .
+To this end, Mark Wunsch of Greencoast Media (greencoastmedia.ca) and I, with many others, produced an interactive website about Húy̓at, “Húy̓at: Our Voices our Land” (www.hauyat.ca).
 Based on more than eight years of research, the website documents 6000 years of Heiltsuk connections to Húy̓at.
-A large touch screen with the site has been placed in the Heiltsuk Community School in Bella Bella, and we have a small exhibit on the website at the Bill Reid Center at SFU.
-We are in the midst of gathering data and footage for the Laxgalts’ap website.
+A large touch screen with the site has been placed in the Heiltsuk Community School in Bella Bella, and we had a small exhibit on the website at the Bill Reid Center at SFU.
+The website won several regional and international awards.
+We are in the final stages of completion for the Laxgalts’ap website.
+It promises to be a beautiful and engaging representation of the deep history of the Gitga’at in Laxgalts’ap, as reflected in memories, ecology, archaeology, and archival documents of this culturally signficant place.